artemis2212/aglyphous/README.md

 This is a random number generator that's modified to run until it finds a number that is on a list.
 The list is reference numbers for different dinosaur genera, from several different taxa I'm interested in.
 (Yes, I know this is only minimally useful, and I could have saved a lot of time by just picking one species instead of writing this)

+3) cipher.py
+This is a simple caeser shift cipher.
+It converts a message into numbers, shifts them by "x" then converts back into a new message.
+Allows for positive or negative numbers, but can't decrypt messages yet. (unless you want to bruteforce it).